Shop and Save on New York State Health Insurance

 Researchers recorded the daily caloric intake of the subjects.
 One-third consumed between 602 and 1,520 calories each day, one-third consumed between 1,521 and 2,140 calories each day, and another third consumed between 2,141 and 6,000 calories each day.

-The study found that those who ate the most have more than twice the risk of being diagnosed with the impaired-memory disorder compared to those who ate the least.
+The study found that those who ate the most have more than twice the risk of being diagnosed with impaired-memory disorder compared to those who ate the least.

 The middle group had no significant increase in risk for memory problems, according to the study.